What to Include in a Cover Letter for a Job

 When writing a cover letter, specific information needs to be included: a contact section, a salutation, an introduction to the hiring manager, information on why you are qualified for the job, a closing, and your signature.
 The way the information is listed and the format depend on how you are sending your letter.

-The goal of your cover letter is to make a case for getting selected for a job interview, so it's important to include all required information along with a compelling argument that you're a strong candidate for the position.
+The goal of your cover letter is to make a case for getting selected for a job interview, so it's important to include all required information along with a compelling argument for why you would be a strong candidate for the position.

-It can be time consuming to write a custom cover letter for each job you apply for, but it's important to take the time and effort to show the company why you are a good match.
-The more you and your skills match the job description, the higher your chances of getting picked for an interview.
+It can be time-consuming to write a custom cover letter for each job you apply for, but it's important to take the time and effort to show the company why you are a good match.
+The more your experience and your skills match the job description, the higher your chances of getting picked for an interview.

-Include information in your letter about how you have the requirements the employer is seeking.
+Be sure to include information in your letter about how you possess the particular skills and requirements that the employer is seeking.
 Don't simply repeat what's in your resume.
-Your resume lists your skills, but your cover letter should be an opportunity to highlight how you have put those skills to use.
+Your resume lists your skills, but your cover letter should highlight how you have put those skills to use.

-Before you start writing, take the time to review cover letter examples, then make sure that your letter explains how your skills relate to the criteria listed in the job posting.
+Before you start writing, review cover letter examples and make sure that your letter explains how your skills relate to the criteria listed in the job posting.
 Looking at examples of effective cover letters will give you a starting point for creating your own letter.

 Here's what to include in a cover letter to send with a resume when you apply for a job.

 When writing a cover letter to mail or to upload to a job board or company website, the first section of your cover letter should include information on how the employer can contact you.

 List the following information in the contact section:

 Hiring Manager Name (if you have it)